jcoglan/presentations/slides/breaking-jsconf/solutions/solutions.md

 !SLIDE bullets

-- Compatibility is a function of context
+- Compatibility is determined by context
 - Context is constructed via usage
 - You can influence usage through communication